Inquest opens into British woman poisoned by nerve agent

 LONDON (AP) — A coroner on Thursday opened an inquest into the death of a British woman who was exposed to Novichok, as British media reported that police may have identified suspects in an earlier attack on a former Russian spy using the same deadly nerve agent.

 Senior coroner David Ridley headed a brief hearing Thursday, but said the cause of Dawn Sturgess' death won't be given until further tests are completed.
-He adjourned the proceedings until January.
+He adjourned the proceedings until January to allow time for police inquiries to continue.

 Britain blames Russia's government for the March attack, a claim Moscow strongly denies.
 British police believe that the cases are linked.
 Top counterterrorism officer Neil Basu has said that although there is so far no forensic proof that the Novichok that poisoned Sturgess and Rowley came from the same batch used in March against the Skripals, any other explanation is extremely unlikely.

-Earlier Thursday, Britain's Press Association cited an unnamed person with knowledge of the investigation as saying that police believe they have identified "several Russians" as the perpetrators of the March attack, through study of closed-circuit TV footage.
+Earlier Thursday, Britain's Press Association cited an unnamed person with knowledge of the investigation as saying that police believe they have identified "several Russians" as the perpetrators of the March attack, through study of closed-circuit TV footage and cross-checking that with records of people who entered the country around the time.

 "We would like to receive official information from the British authorities.
 We are interested in the real results of the probe," he said, adding that he will try to organize a meeting with Britain's foreign secretary to discuss it.